zextras/tech-doc/source/carbonio/upgrade/upgrade247.rst

 The following rules apply to any of the paths you decide to choose for the upgrade:

+* In this release 24.12.0, the **DB connector Role** needs to be removed, therefore before starting the upgrade procedure please read carefully section :ref:`remove-pgpool` and execute the procedure described there.

 * Since the **24.3.0** release, two major improvements have become available for |product|: